Skip to content

 data←⎕PROFILE 'tree' Retrieve profiling data in tree form

-⎕PROFILE has 2 states:
+⎕PROFILE has two states:

 • active – the profiler is running and profiling data is being collected.